 Contenders: Paul Stewart, Maurice Collett, Frank Carradus (DNF) and Raymond Lee (DNF)

-Similar to Chapman’s attempt on the record one month before Graham’s, four members of Keswick AC set out in the month before the Heaton brothers came onto the scene.
+Similar to Chapman’s attempt on the record one month before Graham’s, four members of Keswick AC - Paul Stewart, Maurice Collett, Frank Carradus and Raymond Lee - set out in the month before the Heaton brothers arrived on the scene.

 The Moot Hall was yet to assume its totemic BGR status and they chose to start from Langdale.
 Given this involved an additional valley climb (an extra 2,000 feet of ascent), they justified the exclusion of Rossett Pike from the round.